-Evelyn Araluen is a Goorie/Koorie poet, and the co-editor of Overland Literary Journal.
-Evelyn Araluen is a poet, researcher and co-editor of Overland Literary Journal.
+Evelyn Araluen is a Goorie/Koorie poet, researcher and the co-editor of Overland Literary Journal.
 Her work has been awarded the Judith Wright Poetry Prize, the Nakata Brophy Prize for Young Indigenous Writers, and a Wheeler Centre Next Chapter Fellowship.
 Her debut poetry collection DROPBEAR is forthcoming with the University of Queensland Press.
 Born and raised in Dharug country she is a descendant of the Bundjalung nation.

 Alison Whittaker is a Gomeroi multitasker.
 Between 2017–2018, she was a Fulbright scholar at Harvard Law School, where she was named the Dean’s Scholar in Race, Gender and Criminal Law.
 Alison is a Senior Researcher at the Jumbunna Institute.
 Her debut poetry collection, Lemons in the Chicken Wire, was awarded the State Library of Queensland’s black&write!
 Indigenous Writing Fellowship in 2015.
 Her latest book, Blakwork, was published in 2018.
 Alison was the co-winner of the 2017 Overland Judith Wright Poetry Prize for Many Girls White Linen.
 Most recently, she was the Indigenous Poet-In-Residence for the 2018 Queensland Poetry Festival.